shubham5538/ecom-Frontend/README.md

 3. Only admin have a access to add the products.
 4. Responsive design for seamless usage on different devices.
 5. Add to cart functionality also available
+6. user is able to add comments/message in that application.

 # Technologies Used